Central Office: Jefferson City, MO

-Jefferson City also had cable (not coaxial) routes to Knob Noster and Kingdom City.
+Aside from microwave relay, Jefferson City had cable (non-coaxial) routes to Knob Noster and Kingdom City.

-Update (April 2, 2025): According to the Local Calling Guide database, the Jefferson City DMS-100 is host to several Remote Switching Centers (RSCs) located throughout the Jefferson City region.
-RSCs hosted by JFCYMOXADS0 include Brazito, Clarksburg, California, Centertown, Eugene, Holts Summit, New Bloomfield, Russellville, St. Thomas and Taos.
+Today, Brightspeed has a DMS-100 switch located at the Jefferson City central office.
+The Jefferson City DMS-100 is host to several Remote Switching Centers (RSCs) located throughout the Jefferson City region.
+According to the Local Calling Guide database, RSCs hosted by JFCYMOXADS0 include Brazito, Clarksburg, California, Centertown, Eugene, Holts Summit, New Bloomfield, Russellville, St. Thomas and Taos.
+The microwave tower from 1967, and its associated horn-reflector antennas, have long been removed from the building.

 Photos: April 2, 2025